obbap1/pbaba-blog/content/posts/masterSlave.md

 2. Peer to Peer Model
 3. Master-Slave Model

-The ***Primary-Backup model***, exposes only one instance to all external processes.
+The ***Primary-Backup model*** exposes only one instance to all external processes.
 This instance is the master instance, and it has read and write permissions.
 All other instances or replicas have only read permissions.
 So with this model, we are sure that only one instance can be updated, and then the change is propagated.
 The drawbacks of this model are that it isn't scalable, because only one instance is exposed and if that instance crashes before propagation happens, we will still encounter inconsistencies.

 The ***Peer to Peer*** model gives all the instances read and write permissions.
 With this model, we will observe performance issues, especially when we need to propagate very large chunks of data.
 Maintaining global consistency will also be difficult.
 It is best suited for applications that require low data replication.
 User-specific applications for example.